How We Made $16,389 in One Month (while Island Hopping!): Income Report April 2019

 Sponsored Posts / Brand Partnerships: $100

-During the month of April, we did a very small partnership, which required some work on our end.
+During the month of April, we did a very small partnership, which required very little work on our end.

 Our inbox is full of inquiries of companies interested in working with us, however we are always very selective with the partnerships we move forward with.